VUW

 Hayden Thorne Digital Research Consultant, Victoria University of Wellington

-Dr Hayden Thorne is a Digital Research Consultant in the Centre for Academic Development at Te Herenga Waka Victoria University of Wellington.
-He works on a regular basis with both academics and professional staff to both optimise their survey setup and perform effective analysis of the data that is collected.
+Dr Hayden Thorne is currently a Research Funding Adviser at Te Herenga Waka Victoria University of Wellington.
+In a past life, he worked in a digital research team, and has worked extensively with academic and professional staff to both optimise their survey setup and perform effective analysis of the data that is collected.

 A hands-on workshop where we will explore some of the built-in demo data sets available in R. We will apply commonly used statistical analyses such as linear regression, independent-sample t-tests and chi-squared tests, discussing the output and how we might present the results for publication.
-Note: please install R and RStudio prior to the session.https://www.dataquest.io/blog/installing-r-on-your-computer
+This workshop is aimed at those who are wanting to learn how to do statistical tests in R. If you’d like to follow along, you need some basic R knowledge already.
+For an introduction to R for absolute beginners please see Introduction to R & RStudio.

 Lisa Woods Statistical Consultant, Victoria University of Wellington